yxlee312/11401_CS203A/AssignmentIV/README_template.md

   ...
   ```

-- Observations: Outputs align with the analysis, showing better distribution with prime table sizes.
 - Example output for integers:
   ```
   Hash table (m=10): [1, 2, 3, 4, 5, 6, 7, 8, 9, 0]